ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.2.1**

+- Added a performance option to hide duplicate or all Item Ward displays.
+- Patched a null safety hole in MiscUtil.GetRootWithLocators.
+- Removed some unused BepInEx plugin soft dependency flags.

 **7.2.0**

 - Added barebones config preset support to the AutoConfig module.